Crafting a Better Representation of You

 Keep it to a single page.

-While there are certainly situations where all your important training, experience and credentials will require multiple pages, most cases, a single page should suffice.
+While there are certainly situations where all your important training, experience and credentials will require multiple pages, in most cases, a single page should suffice.
 Cut your content as much as possible to get to that one-page mark.
 It could be just a matter of changing your Layout to make it all fit, or dumping things like the antiquated “Objective” intro.

 Make sure your contact info is prominent.